sza0816/VQ-VAE-Ear-Drums/README.md

         <img src="https://img.shields.io/twitter/url/https/shields.io.svg?style=social" /></a>

 </p>
+## This Repository is adapted from https://github.com/AntixK/PyTorch-VAE.
+Appreciate it!

-**Update 22/12/2021:** Added support for PyTorch Lightning 1.5.6 version and cleaned up the code.
+**Update 7/3/2025:** Adjusted PyTorch Lightning import commands to support 2.5.2 version **Update 22/12/2021:** Added support for PyTorch Lightning 1.5.6 version and cleaned up the code.

 A collection of Variational AutoEncoders (VAEs) implemented in pytorch with focus on reproducibility.
 The aim of this project is to provide